franklinqin0/blog/docs/blog/linear_algebra.md

 _Spectral decomposition_: any normal operator $M$ on a vector space V is diagonal with respect to some orthonormal basis for V .
 Conversely, any diagonalizable operator is normal.

+Properties of real symmetrix matrix:

+- all eigenvalues are real ([proof](http://pi.math.cornell.edu/~jerison/math2940/real-eigenvalues.pdf))
-_Spectral Theorem_: a normal matrix is Hermitian iff it has real eigenvalues.
+- _Spectral Theorem_: eigenvectors corresponding to different eigenvalues are orthogonal.
+Or: a normal matrix is Hermitian iff it has real eigenvalues.

-in a real symmetrix matrix, eigenvectors of distinct eigenvalues are orthogonal

 ## Orthogonal Vectors & Subspaces